hmcts/et-full-system/README.md

 ## Running The Test Suite

-The .env file provided gives the defaults assumed above - the API is running on port 3000, the admin on port 3001, the fake S3 server on port 3002, ET1 on port 3003 and selenium on port 4444.
+The .env file provided gives the defaults assumed above - the API is running on port 3000, the admin on port 3001, the fake S3 server on port 3002 and ET1 on port 3003.

 So, if you want to go with this - just go ahead and run